hifreedo/up9rade/_posts/2018-06-12-neural-network-grade-2.md

 * outputs (use the sign function to generate -1 and 1);

 The object here is to accept any of inputs, make the perceptron outputs the rights classification, say "-1" and "1".
-Thus data we could manipulate here is : weights.
+Thus the data we could manipulate here is : weights.
 How do we refine the magic weights, make those help the perceptron doing the right thing?

 <img src="{{site.url}}/img/nn011.png" width="500px">